reevoo/reevoo.github.io/_posts/2015-03-17-enjoying-javascript.markdown

 JavaScript isn't all bad.
 It allows you to go very fast very quickly.
 However, I feel it is important to take a step back and look at what you've written from time to time and ask yourself, *"Can this code be better?"*.
 I tended to answer this question with "No, it's JavaScript's fault!", but I think I've found enough good bits of JavaScript to say that it isn't JavaScript's fault.

 My excuse is no longer valid.
 And now you've read this, neither is yours!

+*This article was written by Jonny Arnold for Reevoo Engineering.
+Thanks to Cian Leahy for proof-reading and the entire Engineering Team for tolerating my going-too-fast lightning talk on this subject.*